Clement-LVD/codexplor/README.md

 up-to-date is near to useless. `devtools::build_readme()` is handy for this.

-I can also embed plots, for example:
+I can also embed plots but it’s cool to forget to replace the default url :

 <img src="man/figures/README-pressure-1.png" width="100%" />